 What do you enjoy most about these speaking engagements?

 I enjoy getting to know the fans and help spread the word about Laura’s life.
 In September I was back again speaking at Laura Days in Pepin, WI and it was great to see all the people come back for more.
-I’m still excited about one of my new programs called In the Kitchen With Laura.
-Part of that program is that kids volunteer to come up on stage and mix up a batch of biscuits.
-This year at Pepin a mother came up to me and said her daughter had helped me with that last year and she’d been making them ever since.
+I’m still excited about a new type of program I started a couple of years ago where volunteers come up and create part of the program.
+In the Kitchen With Laura (which I have 2 versions of now set in the 1930s and another in the 1890s) is very popular and the newer one In the Classroom With Laura (about Laura teaching in a one-room school) is coming along.
+I did both versions of In the Kitchen With Laura in Pepin in back to back years.
+The second year a mother came up to me and said her daughter had helped me with biscuit making last year and she’d been making them ever since.
 I try and put a lot of hands on learning into my programs to pull people into the story and people seem to really enjoy it.

 Why are you so interested in Laura Ingalls Wilder?